DataDog/dd-trace-py/docs/contributing-integrations.rst

 Products.
 The integration builds and maintains a tree of ``ExecutionContext`` objects representing the state of the library's execution by calling ``core.context_with_data``.
 The integration also emits events indicating interesting occurrences in the library at runtime via ``core.dispatch``.
-This approach means that integrations do not need to include any code that references Products, like knowing about Spans for the Tracing product or about the WAF for the AppSec product.
+This approach means that integrations do not need to include any code that references Products, like knowing about Spans or the WAF.

+The combination of these three tools lets integration code provide richly configured execution data to Product code while maintaining useful encapsulation.

 What versions of a given library should an integration support?